eppl-erau-db/go2_rl_ws/README.md

 ## Video of Preliminary Results

-The following is a sneak peek into the longer [video](https://youtu.be/o3_ABcsxeG8) of the fronking gait that has currently been achieved:
+The following is a sneak peek into the longer [video](https://youtu.be/o3_ABcsxeG8) of the pronking gait that has currently been achieved:

 ![Video preview](https://github.com/gabearod2/go2_rl_ws/blob/main/images/pronking.gif)